dustinpfister/blog_posts/_posts/nodejs-marked.md

 // <p>this is some example markdown with a link ( link to: github.com ).</p>
 ```

 So here I am making a custom render that renders links differently, I could have it just render the text, or do anything I want really.
+This of course can be done with all kinds of elements that might be used in the markdown source.
 As You would expect this can be done for a number of elements, including paragraph, and heading elements.

 ## 3 - Rendering to plain text